 When you click on the icon, a popup will appear with 2 initial drop downs — Dynamic Source and Field.

-Select which Dynamic Source you want to add, and then which specific field.
-Afterwards, just click "Apply" to insert your Dynamic Field.
+Select which Dynamic Source you want to add then which specific field.
+Afterwards, click "Apply" to insert your Dynamic Field.

 In this example, we will choose the Post Title in our current page.